wunderlicht/howmany/README.md

 results of the scenarios are counted.
 Probabilities and cumulated probabilities are calculated based on the resulting dataset of those simulations.

+## Yeah, but...
+### We don't use Story Points
+No problem, just count the work items done per iteration/sprint.
+Work items are stories, fixes, tickets, <insert your terminology here>, basically everything that is a single piece of work.

+### What about vacations, unplanned stuff, etc.?
+Do you had such things in the past?
+Well then it is obviously in your historic data.
+This is one of the sweet things of the simulation.

 ## Usage
 `howmany -goal 55 -file history.csv -scenarios 300000 -confidence 90 -average`
 is the same as